 Shop and Dine at Bowen’s Wharf

 Bowen’s Wharf will be the perfect place to end your day at Newport.
 A waterfront destination filled with restaurants, small eateries, and shopping.
 Enjoy dinner at Fluke.
-Then grab an ice cream cone at Sprinkles to enjoy window shopping and people watching on the pier.
+Then grab an ice cream cone at Sprinkles to enjoy window shopping and people-watching on the pier.

 Where to eat in Newport, RI

 Start your day with an early brunch at Stoneacre Brasserie.
-Offered on Saturday and Sundays only, you will love the lively atmosphere.
+Offered on Saturdays and Sundays only, you will love the lively atmosphere.
 Try the smoked trout deviled eggs as an appetizer to share, you will not regret it.

 For lunch head over to The Mooring Seafood Kitchen & Bar.
 Ask for a seat outside to enjoy your lunch with a view of the harbor.
 This is a great place to get that classic New England meal in.
 The clam chowder and lobster roll are delicious.